holoviz/panel/doc/tutorials/basic/widgets.md

 # Accept Inputs with Widgets

-Welcome to the guide on accepting user inputs with widgets in Panel!
+Welcome to the tutorial on accepting user inputs with widgets in Panel!
 Let's dive into the world of interactive components and explore how they can enhance your Panel applications.

 ## Introduction to Widgets